Pokecord-Official/Pokecord-Guide/toolkit/structure.md

   > },
   >
   > ```
-- This might not always be the desired outcome in places where where a certain combination of types need to be disabled.
-In order to disable a combination of types, they must be added to `pokemon`->`illegal`->`types`.
+- This might not always be the desired outcome in places where a certain combination of types needs to be disabled.
+In order to disable a combination of types, they can be added to `pokemon`->`illegal`->`types`.
   > Example:
   >
   > ```json